 To increase the chances of one’s own reproductive success, intra-sexual competition has to be reduced.
-By developing a reputation for aggressive behaviour, a male is less likely to face competition from other males for females.
+By developing a reputation for aggressive behavior, a male is less likely to face competition from other males for females.

 Status and power hierarchy

 Ever since Jim had that fight, he was not only feared but also respected and admired.
 He had attained a high status among his peers.
 Many of his classmates looked up to him and wanted to be like him.
-They copied his hairstyle, manner of speaking and walking.
+They copied his hairstyle, manner of speaking, and walking.